San Antonio’s First Source

 Fountain Darter

-In 2022, approximately 53% (177,600 acre-feet) of water used by SAWS customers came from the Edwards Aquifer.
-The Edwards Aquifer Authority (EAA) issued water rights through an established permitting process, and today, SAWS has permits to approximately 267,000 acre-feet per year of those rights.
+In 2023, approximately 49% (~163,000 AF) of water used by SAWS customers came from the Edwards Aquifer.
+The Edwards Aquifer Authority (EAA) issued water rights through an established permitting process, and today, SAWS goal is to maintain approximately 281,000 AFY of those rights.

 Access to these permitted groundwater withdrawal rights is subject to varying levels of availability depending on critical period reductions due to variable weather conditions.
 These cutbacks in any given year may range from zero percent to 44 percent.
-In addition to the regulatory cutbacks, SAWS has agreed to reduce pumping by up to 46,300 acre-feet during any single year during a worst-case drought scenario for the benefit of the Edwards Aquifer Habitat Conservation Plan (EAHCP).
-Therefore, SAWS assumes a firm yield* of approximately 105,000 acre-feet per year during worst-case drought conditions.
-For that reason, SAWS added several non-Edwards Aquifer water sources to ensure our city’s water future.
+In addition to the regulatory cutbacks, SAWS has agreed to reduce pumping by up to 46,300 AF during any single year during a worst-case drought scenario for the benefit of the Edwards Aquifer Habitat Conservation Plan (EAHCP).
+Therefore, SAWS assumes a firm yield* of approximately 105,000 AFY during worst-case drought conditions.
+For that reason, SAWS diversified our water supply to ensure our customers water future.

 edwards map